JinFrx/simple-3d-visualizer/README.md

 - The Cook-Torrance model, with Beckmann Normal Distribution and Torrance-Sparrow GAF
 - The reflections and refractions on a 3D model, computed with an environment map (cubemap)

-Lighting and BRDFs are coded in the fragment shaders, in GLSL language.
+Lighting and BRDFs are coded in the fragment shaders, in GLSL.
 The render is displayed through a HTML / JS / WebGL interface.

 The program is compatible with Mozilla Firefox.
 You may need to enable hard disk research for JS files through Firefox options: